 - I received a NETS scholarship, but my parents moved out of state.
 Am I no longer considered a Pennsylvania resident for the purposes of this scholarship?

 You retain eligibility as long as you remain a Pennsylvania resident.
-(This differs from the Pennsylvania State Grant residency guidelines.)
+(This differs from the PA State Grant residency guidelines.)

 - Do I need to notify anyone if I move?

 Yes.
 You are required to keep the NETS Program informed of any changes to your name, address, and telephone number during the term of your NETS scholarship and during any periods of employment, deferment, and repayment.